vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 14. RFS Trading
 **Request for Stream (RFS)**: counterparty streams updating executable prices for a defined time/size.
+Allows traders to request continuous, executable price streams from counterparties for a specified amount and time period.
+- Unlike RFQ, where quotes are static, RFS prices can update dynamically during the streaming session.
+- Allows the trader to execute multiple trades during the streaming window.
+- Useful for executing a series of trades efficiently with a single counterparty.

 ```mermaid
 flowchart LR